-- 5.64 In addition to documenting the management system, traceable records should be created that describe and characterize the radioactive waste and the waste management activities undertaken.
-The records should include various types of information including the following, as appropriate: - (a) The origin of the waste and the processes by which it was generated; - (b) The physical and chemical forms and properties of the waste (e.g. of the materials used in waste conditioning and their radionuclide retention properties); - (c) The activity concentration and total activity of radionuclide(s) in the waste; - (d) The mass, activity concentration and total activity of fissile nuclides in the waste; - (e) The type of waste package; - (f) The radiation level at the surface of the waste package; - (g) The level of surface contamination on the waste package; - (h) The mass and weight of the waste or waste package; - (i) The date(s) of waste processing; - (j) The methods and instruments used to describe and characterize the waste; - 5.65 The range of information and the level of detail to be recorded should be specified in the management system, taking account of the graded approach (see paras 5.52-5.58).
+5.64 In addition to documenting the management system, traceable records should be created that describe and characterize the radioactive waste and the waste management activities undertaken.
+The records should include various types of information including the following, as appropriate:

+- (a) The origin of the waste and the processes by which it was generated; - (b) The physical and chemical forms and properties of the waste (e.g. of the materials used in waste conditioning and their radionuclide retention properties); - (c) The activity concentration and total activity of radionuclide(s) in the waste; - (d) The mass, activity concentration and total activity of fissile nuclides in the waste; - (e) The type of waste package; - (f) The radiation level at the surface of the waste package; - (g) The level of surface contamination on the waste package; - (h) The mass and weight of the waste or waste package; - (i) The date(s) of waste conditioning processing and any other waste packaging process; - (j) The methods and instruments used to describe and characterize the waste; - (k) The safety functions fulfilled by the waste form or waste package during predisposal management and disposal.

+5.65 The range of information and the level of detail to be recorded should be specified in the management system, taking account of the graded approach (see paras 5.522-5.588).
 The management system should include provisions for the information recorded to be checked periodically against the actual state of the radioactive waste, updated as necessary, and then managed to preserve knowledge of the results of waste processing (pretreatment, treatment, and conditioning), and of the status of waste storage and disposal.
-All important safety related information about radioactive waste management should be retained and controlled. - 5.66 Records should also be created and retained to describe the history of radioactive waste management facilities, such as data obtained during facility design, construction, commissioning, operation and closure.
-These records include the following, as appropriate: - (a) Authorizations (e.g. licences, permits, amendments); - (b) Commissioning records; - (c) The safety case and safety assessments; - (d) An environmental impact assessment;
+All important safety related information about radioactive waste management should be retained and controlled.